Accurx/tls-certificate-heartbeat/README.md

 helm install -f values.yaml tls-certificate-heartbeat . -n cronjobs
 ```

-## Publishiing a new version:
+## Publishing a new version:

-Bump the version number in chart/Chart.yaml to an appropriate semantic version based on changes.
+1. Bump the version number in chart/Chart.yaml to an appropriate semantic version based on changes.

-Package a new vesrion of the chart.
+2. Package a new version of the chart.
   `helm package chart/`

-Add the built .tgz file to github

-Generate a new index to point to the new release with:
+3. Generate a new index to point to the new release with:
   `helm repo index --url https://accurx.github.io/tls-certificate-heartbeat .`

+4. Add the built .tgz & index.html files to github.